Mira0507/vsi_to_tif/README.md

 This demonstration is for users of [NIH Biowulf](https://hpc.nih.gov/).
 If you are an NIH user, follow the one-time setup below.
 Otherwise, consult with your HPC staff.
+If you don't use HPC, disregard the current section.

 1. Clone the [snakemake_profile](https://github.com/NIH-HPC/snakemake_profile) GitHub repository